-In February, USDA choice steak and sirloin had a national average retail cost of $7.08 per pound, the highest since July 2004.
-Ground chuck cost a national average of $3.40 per pound retail, according to the Bureau of Labor Statistics.
+In February 2021, USDA choice steak and sirloin had a national average retail cost of $9.08 per pound, with more expected increases on the way.
+Ground chuck cost a national average of $4.25 per pound retail, according to the Bureau of Labor Statistics.

 But how much does wild venison really cost?
 It’s impossible calculate a perfect figure.
 The farmer who shoots three deer off the back 80 acres spends significantly less money than the nonresident hunter who flies to Kansas for an outfitted hunt.